-Concentrations of formaldehyde are typically several times greater indoors than outdoors because a large amount of formaldehyde-emitting material is contained within a confined space.
+Concentrations of formaldehyde are usually several times greater indoors than outdoors because a large amount of formaldehyde-emitting material is contained within a confined space.
 During the 1980s, formaldehyde concentrations averaged about 50 parts per billion (ppb1) in conventional homes, and 70 ppb in mobile homes, about 13 to 18 times higher than average outdoor concentrations at that time.

-Since then, manufacturers have voluntarily reduced formaldehyde emissions from pressed wood products, and some common product formulations have changed.
-Limited measurements show that concentrations indoors are generally lower than in the past.
+Since then, manufacturers have voluntarily reduced formaldehyde emissions from pressed wood products, and some typical product formulations have changed.
+Limited measurements show that concentrations indoors are lower than in the past.
 The average outdoor formaldehyde level today is approximately 3 ppb.
 The majority of exposure to formaldehyde results from indoor sources, due to elevated indoor concentrations and the fact that people spend most of their time indoors.

 How can formaldehyde affect my health?

 Inhaling formaldehyde in the air can cause both short-term irritant effects and long-term health effects, such as cancer.
 The potential effect formaldehyde can have on your health depends on the amount you are exposed to, the length of time you are exposed, and your individual sensitivity.
 Certain people may react differently to the same formaldehyde exposure.
-People with eye, skin, respiratory, or allergic conditions, and those with asthma, are potentially more susceptible to the irritant effects of formaldehyde.
+People with eye, skin, respiratory, or allergic conditions and those with asthma are potentially more susceptible to the irritant effects of formaldehyde.
 Children and the elderly may be more sensitive as well.

 The level at which people can first detect formaldehyde by odor varies widely among individuals, from 50 to 500 ppb.
 Some health effects, such as eye or nose irritation, can occur at formaldehyde concentrations that some people cannot smell.

-Formaldehyde is a strong sensitizer, meaning that exposure to formaldehyde can induce an allergic reaction.
+Formaldehyde is a potent sensitizer, meaning that exposure to formaldehyde can induce an allergic reaction.
 Skin rashes are the most common form of formaldehyde allergy, especially when the skin is exposed to liquid formaldehyde.
 Allergic skin reactions can also result from exposure to formaldehyde present in dry products, such as new permanent press clothing.

 Airborne formaldehyde may cause allergic reactions in occupationally exposed persons, and also may result in a worsening of asthma symptoms in people with asthma.